Test Your WordPress Site Locally Import Database tutorial will show you how to import your database locally using Xampp, phpMyAdmin and more.

 Step 3 ) If everything goes well, you should see a message like the one illustrated in the image below.
 Notice the database prefix ‘k4oqobp_‘.
 The prefix has to be added to the wp-config.php file.
 If you don’t change the prefix in the wp-config.php file then you will receive an error message.

 Note: In your case your database prefix will be different.

 Step 4 ) There are some more changes that need to be modified in the database before you can log into your local site.
 In this example I clicked on the following table k40q0bp_options to edit as illustrated in the following image.

 Note: In your case the table prefix name will be different.

 Step 5 ) The following image shows you the new path, http://localhost/wordpress/.

-(Note: Your home path will be different, please check the following URL Install WordPress Locally Using Xampp and read Step 6 to learn more).
+Note: Your local URL address might be different.
+Please check the following URL install-xampp-locally-for-wordpress and read Step 6 to learn more.

-Step 6 ) I am also going to change the home path Click on number 2 to view more options on this table.
+Step 6 ) The home path also needs to be changed.
+Click on number 2 from the drop down list to view more options in the table.
 See image below.